zeroluck/docs/sources/admin-guide/design-customizations/index.md

 # Page Customizations

 To change the content of the pages, you will need to edit the xhtml files.
 Be careful not to remove any of the important form elements.
-But you can add additional html elements to meet your needs. (.xhtml files inside `/opt/tomcat/webapps/identity` and `/opt/tomcat/webapps/oxauth`).
+But you can add additional HTML elements to meet your needs. (.xhtml files inside `/opt/tomcat/webapps/identity` and `/opt/tomcat/webapps/oxauth`).